reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

   `setprop` `dolby.force.permissive` `1`

-- If Dolby force close, just reinstall again
+- If Dolby force close, reboot twice (don't reflash).
+It's probably Magisk sepolicy.rule bug.
+- For dynamic partitions, you should use ROM which is RW build and at least 1 MB free left of system or vendor, such as LineageOS.
+Or just ask to your ROM builder to add dolby HIDL 2.0 to ROM manifest.xml.
 - Make sure manifest.xml is patched correctly
 - If anything goes wrong, see your logcats
   - "CANNOT LINK EXECUTABLE" mean library is not supported